A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds: Methods

-where $\zeta = \ln N/N_0$ is the natural logarithm of the normalized column density and $N_0$ is the mean of the log-normal component \citep{Vazquez-Semadeni1994, Padoan1997, Burkhart2012}.
+We described the turbulence component of the line of sight integrated column density as a log-normal, with a width of $\sigma_\zeta$, where we have defined $\zeta = \ln N/N_0$, where $N_0$ is the mean of the log-normal component \citep{Vazquez-Semadeni1994,Padoan1997}.
+The turbulent column density is then

+where $\mathcal{N}$ is the normal distribution.
+The statistical distribution represents a stochastic contribution to the line-of-sight column density due to integrating through turbulent gas motions.

+Since one of the fundamental parameters of the model is the Mach number, we can utilize the known properties of the N-PDF caused by turbulence to constrain it.
+The Gaussian width of the turbulent column density was parameterized as

+where $A$ and $b$ are factors describing the turbulence physics \citep{Vazquez-Semadeni1994, Padoan1997, Burkhart2012}.
 We use $A = 0.16$ and $b = 0.5$ corresponding to the fit from \citet{Burkhart2012} for Taurus as the assumed parameters for the results presented below for the Taurus L1495/B213 and Polaris Flare regions.
 In the above expression, $A$ is fit and provides the width of the turbulent velocity dispersion with respect to the Mach number and $b$ is sensitive to the underlying mode of turbulence, with $b = 1/3$ giving pure solenoidal and $b = 1$ pure compressive turbulence.
-The turbulent column density is:

-where $\mathcal{N}$ is the normal distribution.
-This factor represents a stochastic contribution to the line-of-sight column density due to integrating through turbulent motion.

-In the high density regime, the region becomes dominated by gravitational collapse, with random fluctuations in the density along the line of sight through the surrounding envelope due to the turbulence.
+In the high-density regime, the region becomes dominated by gravitational collapse, with some random fluctuations in the density still evident along the line of sight due to turbulence in the surrounding envelope.
 The length scale of relevance here is the Jean's length, and so the gravitational column density is approximately

-We can now combine these two regimes using a transition switch from the turbulence to gravity-dominated regimes.
+These two regimes were combined using a transition switch from the turbulence to gravity-dominated regimes.
 The final probabilistic model is

 The function $S(n_H/n_{\rm tr})$ is a switch to determine when the gas at some density, $n_H$, is dominated by gravitational or turbulent motions.
 It is worth noting that it is assumed there is always a turbulent envelope, so the switch only determines if, along the line of sight, there is a component that can collapse gravitationally.
-There are different possible (sigmoid) switches, but one with particularly favorable behavior is $x/(1+x)$ where $x = n_H/n_{\rm tr}$ since it enables the function to be analytically inverted.
-The final equation \ref{eq:main} has several free parameters, $T$, $M_s$, $N_0$, $b$, $A$, and $L$.
-However, many of these can be constrained by observations of the cloud complex on the whole, or informed by numerical experiments of turbulent molecular clouds.
+There are different possible (sigmoid) switches, but one with a particularly favorable behavior is $x/(1+x)$ where $x = n_H/n_{\rm tr}$ since it enables the function to be analytically inverted.
+The final equation is then